 Making Homemade Branston Pickle Relish

 Making and canning your own Branston-style pickle relish is one of the easiest things you can do with your extra cucumbers!
 Here's how to do it, in easy steps and completely illustrated.
 This method is so easy, ANYONE can do this!
 It's a great thing to do with your kids!
-This myust be stored in the refrigerator, as it has not been lab tested for storage safety outside of the fridge.
+This must be stored in the refrigerator, as it has not been lab tested for storage safety outside of the fridge.

-For those unfamiliar, Branston Pickle is a spiced vegetable mixture, not like any AMerican relish.
+For those unfamiliar, Branston Pickle is a spiced vegetable mixture, not like any American relish.
 It is dark brown in color, sweet, sour and savory.
 It is traditionally served with "ploughman's" lunches and cheese sandwiches.
 Some also use it in cooking, typically added to curries, stews and Welsh rarebit.

 Note: More photos are coming

-Ingredients and Equipment
+Ingredients

 Yield: About 3 pints